Grants and Scholarships

 - Must have their account paid in full (self-pay, financial aid, or on a payment plan)

 - Complete and submit the Work Study Application

 Please be aware that any outside resources received could result in an adjustment to your original financial aid award.

 Please click below to review different types of aid that are available to you:

 Paying for a college education is a concern for nearly every student and family.
 Having a solid plan for covering the cost of college is an important step toward graduation.
 We’re pleased to provide a payment center to make the process easier for you.
-This is not a loan program.
-You have no debt, there are no interest or finance charges assessed, and there is no credit check.
+This is not a loan program, there is no interest and there is no credit check.